Differentiable graph-structured models for inverse design of lattice materials: Declaration of interests

-Comparison of the found lattice design with the two training examples that resemble it most.
-Similarity is calculated using the image representation of a lattice.
-The 2D image of the generated lattice design is denoted by $\mathcal{I}_\text{GNN}$, while the images of the lattices in the training dataset are denoted by $\mathcal{I}_i$.
+We evaluate the similarity between lattice designs using their image representation.
+The 2D image of the generated lattice design is denoted by $\pmb{\mathcal{I}}_\text{GNN}$, while the images of the lattices in the training dataset are denoted by $\pmb{\mathcal{I}}_i$.
 Dissimilarity $\Delta_\text{s}$ is calculated using

 where $\text{mean}$ calculates the mean over all pixels and we treat Boolean values as integers (False -- 0; True -- 1) when taking the mean.
-The two lattices in the training dataset with the lowest dissimilarity are shown in \cref{fig:invDesignTrain}.
+For the experiment presented in \cref{fig:invDesign_GNN}B, the two lattices in the training dataset with the lowest dissimilarity to the found inverse design (as defined here) are shown in \cref{fig:invDesignTrain}.